hulln/kopno/README.md

 Every comment also got its unique ID, which was stored using roughly the same key as the username: *ime portala_zaporedna številka komentarja*.
 If a comment is a reply in a thread, the original comment’s ID is also referenced.
 A link to the original article is also included in the metadata.
 We assigned IDs to comments with Brglez’s help.
 All other programming work was done by the group.

-The last step of the process was to convert the data into CSV format, which was done using a Python program.
+The last step in this phase of the process was to convert the data into CSV format, which was done using a Python program.
 The encoding used in this step is utf-8-sig.
+Some comments in the files contain quotation marks, while others do not.
+Transformation of comment content into a common form and merging of the separate files into a single larger file was planned for the next phase of corpus development and could also be achieved using a Python program.

 The dataset is released under The Creative Commons Attribution-NonCommercial-Share Alike 4.0 International licence agreement (CC BY-NC-SA 4.0).